twosigma/git-meta/slides/presentation.md

 Unfortunately, Slim is still a private repository pending resolution of some internal IP issues and it is not possible to properly gate `gh-pages` for such repos.
-You can see a template presentation here: [slim pages](http://twosigma.github.io/slim/#1), that will eventually contain my earlier, public presentation.
+You can see a template presentation here: [Slim pages](http://twosigma.github.io/slim/#1), that will eventually contain my earlier, public presentation.
 ]